When you try to access your WordPress website, have you ever come across an error page that says “There has been a critical error on your website?”

 /* That's all, stop editing!
 Happy blogging. */

 By doing this, we will have activated debug mode and will record the errors that are encountered.

 The first line (WP_DEBUG) allows us to activate debug mode.

-The second (WP_DEBUG_LOG) creates a new file
+The second (WP_DEBUG_LOG) creates a new

-debug.log where errors are logged and stored.
+debug.log file where errors are logged and preserved.

 define( 'WP_DEBUG_DISPLAY', true );

 After making the changes, be sure to save them.

 Now that debug mode is active, you can also check the